jonkalev/oldblog/_posts/2019-09-20-withdrawals.md

 ---

 layout: post
 published: true
-title:
-subtitle: A flatlander I have become.
+title:  A flatlander I have become
 ---